 Vonderhaar went on to successfully string together at least three more war-related metaphors for combating complaints, saying, "I'm just going to kill people with facts [with] this game whenever they say 'This thing is OP.'
 I'm going to go 'Actually, it's not OP, you're wrong.'
 I'm not going to yell at them or anything, I'm just going to tell them the truth.
 I don't have to hide this stuff from people, just drop knowledge bombs on guys.
 It's gotta be done!
 What people are doing is reacting emotionally, and I'm like a really emotional guy so I get it."

-Our Black Ops 2 review's hopefully won't further jargonize your brain, but it definitely holds more of our thoughts on both single-player and multiplayer offerings.
+'s hopefully won't further jargonize your brain, but it definitely holds more of our thoughts on both single-player and multiplayer offerings.